odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

 *Using a semantics layer to facilitate and change users or engineers' behaviours.*

-That is, a backend infrastructure with relational databases and services to speed up application development and deployment, and multiple frontend for presenting, integrating data in business view.
+That is, a backend infrastructure with relational databases and services to speed up application development and deployment, and multiple frontends for presenting, integrating data in business view.

 Hopefully with previous works on Semantic-\*, developers can directly publish a